FrancisGiann/antigojr/README.md

-# 🏺 AntigoJR - Antique Family Business Website
+# 🏺 AntigoJR - Antique Business Website

+## Project Overview
-**AntigoJR** is a simple static website made using **HTML** and **CSS**.
-It was created to showcase a family-run antique business, featuring a homepage and a collection display.
+AntigoJR is a static website created using HTML and CSS to showcase a family-owned antique business.
+It includes a homepage and a collection page.
+The site is hosted on GitHub Pages and connected to a custom domain.

-This project was made for practice and presentation purposes.

----

-## 📸 Screenshots
+### 📸 Screenshots

-### 🏠 Homepage
-Welcome page introducing the business and its background.
+**Homepage**
 ![Homepage](screenshots/homepage.png)

-### 🗃️ Collections Page
-Displays some of the antique items available.
+**Collections Page**
 ![Collections](screenshots/collections.png)

+## Key Features
+- **Homepage:** Simple landing page introducing the business.
+- **Product Gallery:** Clean display of antique item photos.
+- **Responsive Design:** Mobile-friendly layout using custom CSS.
+- **Live Hosting:** Deployed with GitHub Pages and real domain.

+## Collaboration
+Built individually for a Technopreneurship class.

+## Technologies Used
+- HTML
+- CSS
+- Git & GitHub Pages